 - News updates

-However, before you can engage in any promotion activity, you have to develop a marketing plan and a roadmap that outlines the goals, strategies, and tactics to achieve them.
+However, before you can engage in any promotion activity, you have to develop a marketing plan and a roadmap (as displayed in the summary in the third image) that outlines the goals, strategies, and tactics to achieve them.

 The ways in which a restaurant can become visible are through: